jexuswebserver/jexus-contrib/readme.en.md

 Management Script and Commands
 ------------------------------
-Starting Jexus 5.3 the commands are merged into one Shell script, /usr/jexus/jws.
+Starting from Jexus 5.3 the commands are merged into one Shell script, /usr/jexus/jws.

 This script provides the following functionality,